haymizrachi/haymizrachi.github.io/_posts/2024-04-27-automating-apis-with-postman-workflows.md

   <img src="{{ site.url }}/images/omg_yes_please.jpg" alt="omg_yes_please" />
 </p>

 When we discuss on providing API PoC vulnerabilities for Bug Hunting programs or customer reports, the classic method involves providing a short Python script to demonstrate the full impact (Dana Epp's done a good job on `this`[^2] - Thank you man!).

-However, in the following article, I'll introduce a new alternative approach that can also be effective in certain cases, focusing on the GUI approach.
+In the following article, I'll introduce a new alternative approach that can also be effective in certain cases, focusing on the GUI approach, and doesn't even require any programming skills !

 __Note:__ For demostartion purposes, all the presented examples will be showed on the `OWASP crAPI`[^1] project that serves as a vulnerable API's platform for new beginners to start on.